 The official website for the Plan 9 project is located at: https://9p.io/wiki/plan9

-Much valuable information can be found at http://cat-v.org regarding aspects of UNIX, Plan 9 and software in general.
+Much other valuable information can be found at http://cat-v.org regarding aspects of UNIX, Plan 9, and software in general.

-Introduction to OS Abstractions Using Plan 9 From Bell Labs, by Francisco J Ballestros (nemo)
+Introduction to OS Abstractions Using Plan 9 From Bell Labs, by Francisco J Ballesteros (nemo)

-Notes on the Plan 9 3rd Edition Kernel, by Francisco J Ballestros (nemo)
+Notes on the Plan 9 3rd Edition Kernel, by Francisco J Ballesteros (nemo)

 The UNIX Programming Environment, by Brian W. Kernighan (bwk) and Rob Pike (rob) (this book is the most clear, concise and eloquent expression of the Unix and ’tool’ philosophies to date)

-9FRONT DASH 1 (the document you are reading right now, in book form)
+9FRONT DASH 1 (the document you are reading right now, but in book form)